Hot Wheels Skate™ to host Demo Days in Oceanside on August 20 -

 SAN DIEGO (KUSI) – Hot Wheels Skate™ will be partnering with Nitro Circus and Walmart to host Demo Days in Oceanside on August 20.

-KUSI’s Lauren Phinney was joined by Micah Kranz, a Nitro Circus announcer, to talk about the upcoming event.
+KUSI’s Jenny Milkowski was joined by Beaver Fleming, Nitro Circus Announcer, and Josh Stafford, Skateboarder, to talk about the upcoming event.

 The free, family-friendly event will be held at the Walmart Supercenter (2100 Vista Way) from 11am to 5pm.